luizfelipefalcao/spiderblog/README.md

-This aewsome and easy blog has developed by using awesome tecnologies, such:
+This easy blog has developed by using awesome tecnologies, such:

 - ReactJS
 - Firebase